Doug is a Master Degreed Systems and Industrial Engineer. He lives in Gilbert Arizona.

 A sensitivity analysis utilizes the concept of back-testing to understand how the output results from the AIM algorithm will change when specific input variables are systematically changed.
 In other words, how “sensitive” is the output of the AIM algorithm when the input variables are allowed to change?

 To perform the sensitivity analysis of the AIM algorithm we need to first select the input variables and what range they will be allowed to change.
-Next we need to select the output variables, then determine timeframe for back-testing.
-At this point we will be ready to run back-tests for each combination of input variable settings while collecting output results from each of the back-tests.
+Next, we need to select the output variables, then determine a timeframe for back-testing.
+At this point, we will be ready to run back-tests for each combination of input variable settings while collecting output results from each of the back-tests.
 At the end, we will summarize the results and make our conclusions.

 Selecting AIM Input Variables